stacks-network/stacks-core/sip/sip-006-runtime-cost-assessment.md

 regression analyses.
 Furthermore, the _analysis_ cost associated with this code will not be covered by this proposal.

+This document also describes the memory limit imposed during contract execution, and the memory model for enforcing that limit.

 # Measurements for Execution Cost

 Execution cost of a block of Clarity code is broken into 5 categories: